debamitra/debs-journal/README.md

 # debs-journal
-Welcome to my **Stream of Consciousness Study Journal** — a place where I track my journey, thoughts, and learnings over time.
+**Stream of Consciousness Study Journal** — a place where I track my journey, thoughts, and learnings over time.

 ```cpp